SenorBlanco/WebGPU-Compatibility/proposal.md

 # Problem

 WebGPU is a good match for modern explicit graphics APIs such as Vulkan, Metal and D3D12.
 However, there are a large number of devices which do not yet support those APIs.
-In particular, on Windows the support for D3D12 is at 59%, while D3D11 gives 77% reach.
-On Android, [23% of Android users do not have Vulkan 1.1 (15% do not have 1.0)](https://developer.android.com/about/dashboards) On ChromeOS, Vulkan penetration is still quite low, while OpenGL ES 3.1 is ubiquitous.
+In particular, on Chrome on Windows, the support for D3D12 is at 59%, while D3D11 gives 77% reach.
+On Android, [23% of Android users do not have Vulkan 1.1 (15% do not have 1.0)](https://developer.android.com/about/dashboards).
+On ChromeOS, Vulkan penetration is still quite low, while OpenGL ES 3.1 is ubiquitous.

 # Goals

-The primary goal of WebGPU/Compat is to increase the reach of WebGPU by providing an opt-in, slightly restricted subset of WebGPU which will run on older APIs such as D3D11 and OpenGL ES.
+The primary goal of WebGPU Compatibility mode is to increase the reach of WebGPU by providing an opt-in, slightly restricted subset of WebGPU which will run on older APIs such as D3D11 and OpenGL ES.
 This will increase adoption of WebGPU applications via a wider userbase.

+Since WebGPU Compatibility mode is a subset of WebGPU, all valid Compatibility mode applications are also valid WebGPU applications.
+Consequently, Compatibility mode applications will also run on user agents which do not support Compatibility mode.
+Such user agents will simply ignore the option requesting a Compatibility mode Adapter and return a Core WebGPU Adapter instead.

 # Proposed IDL changes